di3go-sona/vulnerable-ping-server/README.md

 pip3 install flask
 flask run
 ```
-The address to connect will show up in the console
+feel free to read the content of the app.py file if you want

 Go to the solution branch to see a sample exploit to get access to the server. ( Don't look it up before you try ;) )